oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/mem_channel/README.md

 To decide what channel IDs to select in the source code, the macros `TWO_CHANNELS` and `FOUR_CHANNELS` are also used.
-The macro `TWO_CHANNELS` is defined when the design is compiled for the Intel&reg; PAC with Arria&reg; 10 GX FPGA because that board has an external memory with two available channels.
+The macro `TWO_CHANNELS` is defined when the design is compiled for the Intel® PAC with Arria® 10 GX FPGA because that board has an external memory with two available channels.
 In that case, the 4 buffers are evenly assigned to the available channels on that board.
-When the design is compiled for the Intel&reg; FPGA PAC D5005 Stratix&reg; 10 SX FPGA, the 4 buffers are assigned to the 4 available channels on that board.
+When the design is compiled for the Intel® FPGA PAC D5005 Stratix® 10 SX FPGA, the 4 buffers are assigned to the 4 available channels on that board.
 For other devices, please make sure to pass the correct macro (or create your own) that clearly matches the number of channels available.